tezos-checker/checker/docs/glossary.md

 ## Burrow

 A contract for a “deposit account” that supports a few operations, e.g. “minting” (ie. borrowing) kit, or “burning” (ie. repaying) kit.
-A fresh burrow contract is created for every depositor, and only checker is allowed to access it.
+A fresh burrow contract is created for every depositor, and only Checker is allowed to access it, so operations on burrows are performed via the Checker contract.

 ## Circulating kits